mbilal1109/Tic-Tac-Toe/README.md

 5. **Draw Condition**: If all cells are filled and there is no winner, the game ends in a draw.
 6. **Restart**: Player can press the clear button to restart the game for any reason.

+## Future Improvement

+1. Ability to Play with the Computer

 ## Installation

 To run this Tic-Tac-Toe game on your local machine, follow these steps: